-- 1. ESHPM is responsible, without prejudice to the respective provisions of the Executive Board, for recording the study results in such a way that each student can be given an overview of the results that he/she has obtained in relation to the study and examination programme. - 2.
-A student can download a study progress overview via Osiris student.
+- 1. ESHPM is responsible, without prejudice to the respective provisions of the Executive Board, for recording the study results in such a way that students can be given an overview of the results that they have obtained in relation to the study and examination programme. - 2.
+Students can download a study progress overview via Osiris student.
 If a certified copy is required, it can be requested from the Study Progress and Diploma Small Faculties (spd.sf@eur.nl).